TextureGroup/Texture/docs/_docs/layout-api-debugging.md

 ## Have I provided sizes for any node that lacks an intrinsic size?
 <br>
-AsyncDisplayKit's layout pass is recursive, starting at the layout spec returned from `-layoutSpecThatFits:` and proceeding down until it reaches the leaf nodes included in any nested layout specs.
+Texture's layout pass is recursive, starting at the layout spec returned from `-layoutSpecThatFits:` and proceeding down until it reaches the leaf nodes included in any nested layout specs.

 Some leaf nodes have a concept of their own intrinsic size, such as ASTextNode or ASImageNode.
 A text node knows the length of its formatted string and an ASImageNode knows the size of its static image.
 Other leaf nodes require an intrinsic size to be set.